 About “Anything For Her”

 The book is not flash.
-It’s a simple LGBTQ coming of age novel, but it holds a lot.
+It’s one of the simple young adult romance books, but it holds a lot.
 Mainly, it’s an LGBTQ teen love story about two girls trying to be themselves when the world around them makes it hard.

 Here’s what you’ll mostly find in the story: